nlamirault/vision/README.md

         $ curl -X POST 'http://localhost:8086/db?u=root&p=root' \
             -d '{"name": "cadvisor"}'

-* Verify input datas from the InfluxDB UI (on 8083), using this query, after choosing `vision`
+* Verify input datas from the InfluxDB UI (on *8083*), using these queries, after choosing `vision` database:

-  database:
+        list series

         select * from /.*/ limit 100

-* Open your browser to the Grafana dashboard (on 9191).
+* Open your browser to the Grafana dashboard (on *9999*).
 Log into, then click on `Data Sources` > `Add New`.
 Enter this content :

         Data Source Settings